 I’ve written a great deal about venue issues on this blog.
-I’ve cheered and cried over some of the more recent opinions.
+I’ve cheered and cried over some more recent opinions.
 Today is a cheer day based on three weeks old a new Maryland Court of Special Appeals’ opinion.

 I talk too much about venue because I’m honest: it matters.
 A lot.
 Venue is predominantly one of the deciding factors in tort cases, both on liability and the amount of damages.
 Plaintiffs and defense lawyers burn many a forest attempting to persuade courts to allow them into a jurisdiction that more strongly favors their case.

-In Maryland, and I’ve said it a thousand times, great deference is supposed to be given to plaintiffs on their choice of venue.
+In Maryland, and I’ve said it a thousand times, great deference should be given to plaintiffs on their choice of venue.
 Only when a showing of evidence that strongly weighs the balance for an opposing party should the courts grant a motion to transfer venue.
 Why?
 The powers that be have decided that it is important to defer when possible to the victim’s choice of forums.
 I completely agree.

 Anyway, back to this case.
 The trial court granted the motion to transfer.
 The Court of Special Appeals reversed, finding that since one of the sites of the injury was in Baltimore City, there was a sufficiently meaningful connection to grant venue.
-The factors the defendants presented at best showed an equivalent interest, which could not defeat the strong showing requirement to overturn the original venue.
+The factors the defendants presented showed an equivalent interest, which could not defeat the strong showing requirement to overturn the original venue.

 Hawit helps solidify the fading-for-no-real-reason power of the plaintiff to select a forum while helping to provide a clear guidepost for trial judges.
-The take home message is that trial judges should not allow parties to escape into another jurisdiction by hiding behind their joint defendants.
+The take-home message is that trial judges should not allow parties to escape into another jurisdiction by hiding behind their joint defendants.

 You can find the full opinion here.